-Succulents are marvels of nature that store extra water in their leaves, stems or roots.
-Because they have the reputation for growing in arid conditions, many people fail to realize that when we bring them into our home and garden environments, they do need to be watered regularly.
+Succulents are marvels of nature that store extra water in their leaves, stems, or roots.
+Because they have a reputation for growing in arid conditions, many people fail to realize that when we bring them into our home and garden environments, they do need to be watered regularly.
 We share what you need to know on how to water succulents and keep them thriving.

 How to Water Succulents Indoors

 Rather than giving your succulents sips of water here and there, give them a good soaking, to the point the water runs out the drainage holes at the bottom of the pot.
 Be sure to empty the water that runs into the saucer beneath the plant pot.
 Then let the soil dry out completely before watering again.

 Succulents like well-drained soil.
-A good quality potting soil mixed with either a material such as perlite will help ensure good drainage.
-In addition to quality potting media, make sure your containers have drainage holes, because too much moisture can result in rotten roots.
+A good quality potting soil mixed with either a material such as a perlite will help ensure good drainage.
+In addition to quality potting media, make sure your containers have drainage holes because too much moisture can result in rotten roots.

 Succulents require more water in the early spring when the plant is growing.
 Water needs may lessen in the summer and even more so during the winter.
 When the light decreases during the winter months and most succulents are in a dormant period, their water requirements also decrease.
 During winter, water your succulents when the soil is dry.
 This could be as infrequently as once per month but will depend on your conditions.

 The frequency of watering will also depend on the light and growing conditions in your area, as well as the size of the container.
 The larger the container, the more moisture it can hold.
 Small, shallow pots may need to be watered more frequently.

 How to Water Succulents in Outdoor Containers